Yuxuan-W/GEBC/README.md

 ## Using Our Baseline Models

-### Preparing evaluation package
+### Preparing evaluation package (Boundary Captioning)
-Download the package https://github.com/LuoweiZhou/coco-caption/tree/de6f385503ac9a4305a1dcdc39c02312f9fa13fc/pycocoevalcap and put it under `utils` folder as:
+To run Boundary Captioning task, you need to download the package https://github.com/LuoweiZhou/coco-caption/tree/de6f385503ac9a4305a1dcdc39c02312f9fa13fc/pycocoevalcap and put it under `utils` folder as:

 `GEBC/utils/pycocoevalcap`